 7. When the time is up, turn off the heat.
 Stir in the balsamic vinegar and a little bit of sugar, more salt and pepper, and perhaps more chili flakes.
 Adjust these elements to your taste, and remember not to be shy with the salt – this is a huge pot of sauce!

-- MINCING IT: To make the perfect vegan lentil bolognese sauce, put effort into mincing all of your ingredients well.
+- MINCING IT: To make the perfect vegan lentil bolognese sauce, put effort into mincing all your ingredients well.
 Having a sharp knife makes all the difference (I couldn’t live without my Japanese chef’s knife!).
 Make sure your carrots, onions, celery, mushrooms, walnuts, and garlic are all minced finely – just like minced/ground meat would be.
 This helps achieve the perfect texture.
 It also helps bring out the flavors of the veggies, while allowing them to soak in the flavors of the sauce!

 - FREEZING IT: You can keep this sauce in the freezer for up to three months.
 But it’s so delicious, I doubt you can keep away from it for that long!